Tasting menus, Michelin stars, and the kitchens redefining what fine dining means in Dallas.

 Mot Hai Ba (Dinner) ★ 4.5

-The evening programme at Mot Hai Ba, a Lakewood neighbourhood restaurant with Michelin Bib Gourmand recognition and a farm-to-table seasonal menu drawing from Vietnamese and French cooking traditions.
+The evening programme at Mot Hai Ba, a Lakewood neighbourhood restaurant with Michelin Bib Gourmand recognition and a farm-to-table seasonal menu drawing.

 Tip: The wine list is short and well-chosen.
 Ask the server to recommend a bottle rather than scanning the list; the pairing advice is consistently good.